-Augsburg’s Center for Global Education offers a variety of Women’s Studies courses at its Mexico, Central America, Namibia, and (soon to be) Netherlands sites.
+Augsburg’s Center for Global Education offers a variety of Gender, Sexuality, and Women’s Studies courses at its Mexico, Central America, Namibia, and (soon to be) Netherlands sites.
 The Mexico site offers a particularly unique opportunity to focus on gender issues through its semester-long program, Crossing Borders: Gender and Social Change in Mesoamerica.
 This program is offered every fall in Cuernavaca, where we have two permanent faculty members–Ann Lutterman-Aguilar and Antonio Ortega–dedicated to teaching about gender and sexuality in a Mexican context.

-Women’s Studies courses offered by CGE include:
+Gender, Sexuality, and Women’s Studies courses offered by CGE include:

 WST 324: Liberationist, Feminist, Queer, and Postcolonial Theologies (Mexico)